Glyphack/Glyphack/content/blog/rate-limiter-from-scratch-in-python-2.md

     SLIDING_WINDOW_COUNTER = "sliding_window_counter"
 ```

-And the code that initialized the limiter strategy objects in rate limiter service.
+The code that initialized the limiter strategy objects is in rate limiter service.
-You can use a empty class to and implement it as we go through them one by one.
+You can use a empty class(with no implementation) and implement it as we go
+through them one by one.

 ```python
             for descriptor in rule.descriptors: